Sina-Hgs/ecommerce-react-project/README.md

 # Clothing E-commerce made with React & Firebase

+NOTE: RESPONSIVE UI IS NOT DONE YET; THE UI WILL CHANGE WHEN I'M DONE DESGINING IT IN FIGMA.

 This is a fully functional clothing e-commerce app made with **_React_** & **_Firebase_**.
 The user can browse the categories and items at different routes, add and delete items to the cart, sign-up/log-in using email and password or _Google_ account (made possible using Firebase), and see/edit their total payment sum and selected items at the checkout page.

 The app has a minimal and not fully responsive style (for now) as I was mostly concerned with the functionality (logic) of the app at the time of making it; to see a fully responsively styled app made by me, please check out my other projects as there are plenty made with attention to both functionalty (app logic) and styling.